notshi/leedswastehack/README.md

 ===================

 #### What did we make?
 **Leeds Waste Side Stories** visualises the data by displaying recycling activities on a map with highlighted and relatable data points.
 With a glance, you are able to digest a large table of data in visual form.
+Cycle through different views by clicking on the different waste links (Black Bin, Green Bin and Food).

 #### Which data was used?
 1. RefuseCollectionTonnageData.csv